 VASPs (or TT Service Providers) in Liechtenstein are subject to the registration requirements foreseen in Art.12 et seq. of the TVTG.
 The TVTG (Art.19 / 2) sets forth a deadline of three months for the FMA to decide on a complete application for registration as a TT Service Provider.

-Is the Crypto Travel Rule mandated in Liechtenstein?
+2. When does the Crypto Travel Rule go into effect in Liechtenstein?

 Compliance with the travel rule is mandatory for any VA transfers with counterparties that are subject to jurisdictions where full implementation of the travel rule is already required.